Reflective Essay Component of the Senior Thesis Exhibition 2018

 A process essay may focus on the tools, processes and/or techniques a student has chosen and the impact those choices have had on the student’s work.

 Timeline.
 During the first senior meeting in the FALL the faculty will present and discuss the reflective essay component of the capstone experience.
 Within the two weeks following the meeting all senior art majors must confer with a potential faculty advisor for the essay.
 Essay Advisor Forms will be available at the meeting and must be returned to the art office with the faculty member’s signature (by the date specified at the meeting).
 Faculty are advised to work with no more than five seniors each year.
 The faculty member’s primary role is to help students with content and effectiveness.
 Meetings between advisors and students will be dictated by individual progress and requirements.
-The department recommends that outlines are completed by the end of the fall semester and first drafts are completed by February 27.
-A final draft is due to the faculty advisor for assessment by April 27.
+The department recommends that outlines are completed by the end of the fall semester and first drafts are completed by February 23.
+The final essay is due to the faculty advisor by April 23.
 Students should make use of the Writing Center for help with structure and grammar.
-Final essays are due to the art department office on the same day that information for labels is due. (this date will be announced at a senior seminar meeting and posted on the website).
+Label information is due to the Art Department Office April 30.

 START YOUR ESSAY AS SOON AS POSSIBLE.
 As you make your work take notes, write outlines, do research, keep a journal.
 Allow yourself time to develop, alter and correct your writing as your work changes and progresses.
 Your Faculty Essay Advisor will advise on content.
 Mechanical/structural problems should be discussed with the Writing Center.